 You can use your favorite cleaning method or consider using a microfiber cloth and a little bit of warm water, depending on the mess involved or how dirty things are.

+!
 Make sure to work your way top on down to avoid getting places you’ve already cleaned dirty again later.